dgyurics/auth/auth-server/readme.md

 The server handles the following endpoints:

 - `GET /health`: a health check endpoint that returns HTTP 200 OK.
 - `POST /register`: an endpoint for user registration.
-It expects a JSON object containing the following fields: `username` (string), `password` (string), and `email` (string).
+It expects a JSON object containing `username` (string) and `password` (string).
 If the registration is successful, it returns HTTP 201 Created.
 If the username already exists, it returns HTTP 409 Conflict.
 - `POST /login`: an endpoint for user login.
 It expects a JSON object containing the following fields: `username` (string) and `password` (string).
 If the login is successful, it returns HTTP 200 OK and sets a session cookie.
-If the username or password is incorrect, it returns HTTP 400 Bad Request.
+If the username or password is incorrect, it returns HTTP 401 Unauthorized Request.
 - `POST /logout`: an endpoint for user logout.
 It invalidates the session cookie and removes the session from the Redis cache.
 It returns HTTP 200 OK.
 - `GET /user`: a secure endpoint that retrieves user information.
 It expects a valid session cookie with a session ID.
 If the session is invalid or the cookie is missing, it returns HTTP 401 Unauthorized.
 If the session is valid, it returns HTTP 200 OK and a JSON object containing the user information (except for the password).